Looking for places to try outdoor rock climbing in San Diego? These are some of the best spots.

 The “Cottonwood Campground” is an ideal basecamp for exploring the vast desert landscape with seemingly endless bouldering opportunities.
 Classics like “Vector Crack (V0)” or “Gutenobbin (V1)” are amazing beginner routes that also enlightens the more advanced climber.
 Our San Diego winter months have proven to bring in ideal climbing conditions so make sure to go before it gets too hot out there.

-More info on Culp Valley / Directions to parking
+More Info on Culp Valley // Directions to Parking

-See Related – Easy Portable Hangboard DIY
+See More: Easy Portable Hangboard DIY

 6. El Cajon Mountain Boulders